List of prime ministers of Elizabeth II: Tanganyika

 Tanganyika abolished the monarchy on 9 December 1962.
-The post of prime minister was abolished.
+The post of prime minister was also abolished.
+Kawawa took office once again as the prime minister of Tanzania in 1972.

 Trinidad and Tobago

 Trinidad and Tobago became independent on 31 August 1962, with Eric Williams as its first prime minister.
 Williams had previously been Chief Minister and Premier of Trinidad and Tobago.